 Passing down stories from generation to generation is the oldest form of historical recordkeeping.
 With today’s technology we are able to capture and share those stories is a digital format.

 Latino Americans: 500 Years of History is a public programming initiative designed to generate awareness and preserve the history of Latino Americans in Fort Worth.
-Students from Texas Christian University’s Civil Rights in Black and Brown project interviewed 42 participants for the project and for the Mujeres Poderosas (Strong Women) portion of the Latino Americans: 500 Years of History.
+Students from Texas Christian University’s Civil Rights in Black and Brown project, with support from the City of Fort Worth Human Relations grant, interviewed 42 participants for the project and for the Mujeres Poderosas (Strong Women) portion of the Latino Americans: 500 Years of History.
 Some of the participants donated materials to the Fort Worth Library Archives, and others allowed the library to digitize items.
 These materials, along with existing archival collections of Latino Americans, form the Latino American Archives in the Fort Worth Public Library’s Genealogy, Local History, and Archives unit.

 La Raza Unida in North Texas

 As part of the 2021 National Association for Chicana and Chicano Studies (NACCS) Tejas Foco, three leading figures who were integral parts of the Tarrant County chapter of La Raza Unida agreed to discuss their history with La Raza Unida in the 1970s while also providing historical context, biographical information, and perspectives on the Chican@ experience over the past fifty years.
 Dr. Peter Martinez moderated this roundtable that included Jose Gonzales, Lee Saldivar, and Eva Bonilla.